ShenMian/clementine/README.md

 - `gmake2` GNU Make 2

 ### CMake
-Enter folder 'scripts' and run 'build.sh'/'build.bat'.
+Enter folder 'Scripts' and run 'build.sh'/'build.bat'.
 This will download submodules and use CMake to build project.

 #### CMake Options (default ON)
 - `BUILD_EXAMPLES` Build the examples